 Item Setting F1: A1 INPUT Selects the audio input signal to assign to audio channel 1.
-SDI: Audio signal embedded into SDI signal ANALOG1: Analog 1 audio signal AES/EBU1: Signal input to the DIGITAL AUDIO(AES/EBU) IN 1/2 connectors SG: Test signal from internal signal generator (Normally this item is not displayed.
+SDI: Audio signal embedded into SDI signal ANALOG1: Analog 1 audio signal AES/EBU1: Signal input to the DIGITAL AUDIO(AES/EBU) IN 1/2 connectors G: Test signal from internal signal generator (Normally this item is not displayed.
 It appears when you hold the button down for 3 seconds.
 The test signal is assigned to audio channels 1 to 8 simultaneously.)
 Press one of the function buttons corresponding to A1 INPUT to A8 INPUT again to stop output of the test signal. i.LINK: i.LINK signal (when the PDBK-201 option board is installed) F2: A2 INPUT Selects the audio input signal to assign to audio channel 2.
-SDI : Audio signal embedded into SDI signal ANALOG2: Analog 2 audio signal AES/EBU2: Signal input to the DIGITAL AUDIO(AES/EBU) IN 1/2 connectors F3: MONITR L Selects the channel to monitor as the left monitor channel.
-CH1 , CH2, CH3, CH4, CH5, CH6, CH7, CH8 CH1/2, CH3/4, CH5/6, CH7/8 (MIX) F4: MONITR R Selects the channel to monitor as the right monitor channel.
-CH1, CH2 , CH3, CH4, CH5, CH6, CH7, CH8 CH1/2, CH3/4, CH5/6, CH7/8 (MIX)
+SDI: Audio signal embedded into SDI signal ANALOG2: Analog 2 audio signal AES/EBU2: Signal input to the DIGITAL AUDIO(AES/EBU) IN 1/2 connectors F3: MONITR L Selects the channel to monitor as the left monitor channel.
+CH1, CH2, CH3, CH4, CH5, CH6, CH7, CH8 CH1/2, CH3/4, CH5/6, CH7/8 (MIX) F4: MONITR R Selects the channel to monitor as the right monitor channel.
+CH1, CH2, CH3, CH4, CH5, CH6, CH7, CH8 CH1/2, CH3/4, CH5/6, CH7/8 (MIX)

 Item Setting F5: SPEAKER Enables or disables output from this unit's speaker.
-OFF : Do not output ON: Output F6: LEVEL MT Specifies the position at which to superimpose audio level meters in the video monitor screen (in full-screen display mode).
+OFF: Do not output ON: Output F6: LEVEL MT Specifies the position at which to superimpose audio level meters in the video monitor screen (in full-screen display mode).
 OFE: Do not superimpose.
 LEFT: Superimpose the audio level meters of 2 channels on the left side.
 RIGHT: Superimpose the audio level meters of 2 channels on the right side.
 LEFT(4): Superimpose the audio level meters of 4 channels on the left side.
 RIGHT(4): Superimpose the audio level meters of 4 channels on the right side.
-LEFT(8): Superimpose the audio level meters of 8 channels on the right side.
 LEFT(8): Superimpose the audio level meters of 8 channels on the left side.
+RIGHT(8): Superimpose the audio level meters of 8 channels on the left side.
+RIGHT(8): Superimpose the audio level meters of 8 channels on the right side.